zeek/zeek/scripts/base/init-bare.zeek.rst

       .. zeek:enum:: JSON::TS_EPOCH JSON::TimestampFormat

          Timestamps will be formatted as UNIX epoch doubles.
-This is the format that Bro typically writes out timestamps.
+This is the format that Zeek typically writes out timestamps.

       .. zeek:enum:: JSON::TS_MILLIS JSON::TimestampFormat